Overcoming Resentment In Relationships

 Numerous factors can cause relationship resentment.
 Generally, it occurs when a person feels like they’ve been mistreated or treated unfairly.
 They might perceive they are being taken advantage of or aren’t being heard.
 This build up usually doesn’t usually happen overnight.
 Instead, it builds up over time when someone in the relationship feels ignored, hurt, or misunderstood.

-Some common causes of resentment include:
+Some common causes of resentment in relationships include:

 • Shame